DonneesdeL/DonneesdeL/README.md

 ## 🌟 Featured Projects (⚠️Under Construction⚠️)

 Currently, this section is under construction as I'm in the process of organizing and improving my files and code.
 Stay tuned for exciting projects coming soon!

 ## 🚀 Goals

 I'm continuously striving to:

-- 📚 Deepen my AI and data science knowledge through continuous learning and
+- 📚 Deepen my AI and data science knowledge through continuous learning.
 - 🌐 Collaborate on cutting-edge projects, putting my knowledge to practice.
 - 🏙 Make a positive impact on the AI community and beyond.